lj-ditrapani/make_html/README.markdown

         "modules": ["add_dynamic", "generate_table"]
     }

 Folder-level Configuration:  config.json
 ----------------------------------------

-This is the global cofig file.
+This is the folder-level configuration file.
-It is a json object.
+The file is optional.
-Any of the fields can be omitted.
+It is a single json object.
-Actually, the entire file is optional.
+Any of the properties of the object can be omitted.
 If no config.json file is found in the current directory, the defaults values are used.

-All fields specified in the _Per-file Configuration_ section are also valid folder-level configuration fields.
+All properties specified in the _Per-file Configuration_ section are also valid folder-level configuration properties.
-In additon to the previous fields, fields specific to the config.json file are listed below:
+In additon to the previous properties, properties specific to the config.json file are listed below:

 - template: the file name of the HTML template